siduppal/msteams-docs/msteams-platform/documentation-workflow/tools-for-writing.md

 Your first step is to clone the MicrosoftDocs/msteams-docs repo to your local machine.
 Since I'm already signed in and have a local repo, I can't walk through the steps without messing up this writing session.
 As I recall, it was pretty obvious.
 You want to File>Clone Repository, and in the filter box in the Clone a repository dialog, enter `msteams-docs'.
 Take a moment to set up your local path - this is where all your local copies of all files will be stored.

 >[NOTE]
-Don't edit files in the master branch until you understand what you are doing.
+Don't edit files directly in the master branch until you understand what you are doing.

 The files stored on your local machine are now a copy of everything that is in the master branch of msteams-docs at this particular moment in time.
 You don't want to edit any of these files directly - this is after all the master.
 What you need to do is create a "branch" off of master to hold your changes until you are ready to have them reviewed and merged into master.